In this chapter, I will show you how to put all you’ve learned about personal training into practice.

 But you know all this, right?

-Sure you do, just follow through all the way and conduct all your tests as if your friend or family member was a paying client.
+Sure you do; follow through all the way and conduct all your tests as if your friend or family member was a paying client.

-Once you have completed this initial assessment, ask for feedback on how they felt it went, areas you can improve and anything else they may have liked or not enjoyed.
+Once you have completed this initial assessment, ask for feedback on how they felt it went, areas you can improve, and anything else they may have liked or disliked.